TuNiman1/tuop-ls/README.md

     - I really appreciate all the downloads recently, huge thanks to everyone!

 ### IF THERE IS MORE ERRORS PLEASE, NOTICE ME ON THE GITHUB PAGE

+## what's new in 0.2.3?
+  - Added LICENSE to the program

+## what's new in 0.2.4?
+  - Errors AGAIN!, now fixed and should be good forever